Skip to main content

 Scape Designer Requirements:

-The designers will setup their 60" round 30" tall, 6 place setting Scape Thursday March 23 (between the hours of 10:00 AM and 7:00 PM).
+The designers will setup their 60" round 30" tall, minimum requirement of 4 place settings, Scape Thursday May 15 (between the hours of 10:00 AM and 7:00 PM).
 My recommendation is to always start early.
 That way if you need additional items, you have time to purchase and add them.

-Friday March 24 is Celebration of Design-Cocktail Party.
+Friday May 16 is Celebration of Design-Cocktail Party.
 Each Scape is awarded 1 ticket for a designer to attend this fabulous fun filled evening.
-Mix and mingle, enjoy spirits, music and hors d'oeuvres and enjoy time with the judges between 6-6:30 pm before the public arrives!
-Please provide the name of the designer that will be attending Celebration of Design-Cocktail Party to stacey@arttotality.org by Thursday March 9th.
-We can have those ready to hand out at the designer meeting or have the complimentary ticket at the check-in counter the evening of the event.
+Mix and mingle, enjoy spirits, music and hors d'oeuvres and enjoy time with the judges between 5-6:00 pm before the public arrives!
+Please provide the name of the designer that will be attending Celebration of Design-Cocktail Party to stacey@arttotality.org by Monday May 12th.
 Additional tickets for Celebration of Design-Cocktail Party are $25.00 per ticket as well as tickets for the Dinner, $85.00 can be purchased during the designer meeting.
+You can purchase these online from your phone or using the computer will will have at the designer meeting.

 Things to remember...